close

 Luxury logos lean heavily on serif typefaces with refined thick-thin contrast: high-contrast moderns for fashion and beauty, transitional serifs for hospitality and editorial, old-style serifs for heritage food and spirits.
 Avoid grotesque sans (too utilitarian), display scripts (too decorative), and slabs (too rugged).
 Modern minimal sans serifs work for contemporary luxury but require absolutely flawless kerning.

-Luxury Logo Maker - Free — icon 9 green bceeecebbf1e5abbddeb
+Luxury Logo Maker - Free — icon 9 orange 7accbcefaa1deecdfef4ddb7

 Reserve a tight palette: black, ivory, gold, oxblood